kjappelbaum/mofdscribe/docs/source/index.rst

 mofdscribe |release|
 ======================

-mofdscribe is a Python library for featurizing metal-organic frameworks (MOFs). mofdscribe contains 15+ featurizers that have been adapted from scientific publications (or that have been not reported so far) and are accessible using the consistent and battle-proof `matminer
+mofdscribe is a Python library for digital reticular chemistry. mofdscribe contains 30+ featurizers that have been adapted from scientific publications (or that have been not reported so far) and are accessible using the consistent and battle-proof `matminer
 <https://hackingmaterials.lbl.gov/matminer/>`_ API.